icgc/icgc-get/README.md

 # ICGC Get

-Universal download client for ICGC data residing in various environments.
+This is the `icgc-get` utility, a universal download client for accessing ICGC data residing in various data repositories.

-# Installation
+## Installation

 To install ICGC get on your local machine , first download the ICGC get package.
 Then navigate to the `icgc-get` directory and run the command: